phreda4/r3evm/README.md

 - Constant folding: if you code "2 2 +" really in the machine load "4".
 - Inline short words: if you definition is short, like ":getxy * + ;" this word is not called, the tokenize write the tokens "* +" instead of "CALL getxy"
-- Tail Call: if a word end with a word, the token use is "JMP" not "CALL" then one lever in return stack is saved, and the recursion is a loop for this case !
+- Tail call: if a word end with a word, the token use is "JMP" not "CALL" then one level in return stack is saved, and, for this, the recursion is convert in a loop.
-- hidden tokens: there are a lot of hidden token with specific optimization for common operations, for example  "12 +" really is one token, not two.
-Or "3 << + @" is a token too.
+- Hidden tokens: there are a lot of hidden token with specific optimization for common operations, for example  "12 +" really is one token, not two.
+Or "3 << + @" is one token, etc.

 All this optimiations are made without intervencion, the tokenizer is automatic and not require programmer indication.